Reviewing literature for the research proposal

 Once you have clarified the discipline and sub-discipline you are working within, you are ready to begin organising and reading literature within your discipline.

 From the above, you can see that reading is central to writing a good literature review.
-Reading for research purposes is different from reading for other degree purposes, such as answering essay questions or demonstrating knowledge of a subject.
+Reading for research purposes is different from reading for other degree purposes, such as answering essay questions or simply demonstrating knowledge of a subject.

 Reading for research purposes focuses upon: